catalyst/developing-with-cwp/slides/docs/07_InstallingAModule.md

 ### ModelAdmin
 * That's it!
-These three fields are all that's required to add a new admin area to the CMS, with a new tab and a GridField for managing your models.
+These three variables are all that's required to add a new admin area to the CMS, with a new tab and a GridField for managing your models.
 * You can create, retrieve, update, and delete any of your ManagedEmail records.
 * You can even import and export existing records to and from a CSV
     + search for email